The coming summer months in the US bring a lot of Desi visitors – both at home and business.

 There is a definite concern to stay healthy through their stay and make the most of their travel.
-So all this month, I’ll stick with this theme and share some important tips to eat healthy while in the US.
+So all this month, I’ll stick with this theme and share some essential tips to eat healthy while in the US.
 This could be of interest to you right away if you or your dear ones are planning to visit here soon.
 So feel free to forward the mail to whoever needs it.

 This part is all about shopping for vegetables and fruits while in the US.

-The most prominent question I get is whether to buy organic or the regular produce and the ‘why’ behind it.
+The most prominent question I get is whether to buy organic or the regular non-organic produce and the ‘why’ behind it.

 Well, until they went shopping with me!!